stgn/aac_normalize/README.md

 aac_normalize
 =============

 Removes undesired channel configurations from AAC streams (ADTS format only) that contain more than one.
+Requires Python 2.7, [click](http://click.pocoo.org/), and [bitstring](https://code.google.com/p/python-bitstring/).

 Usage
 -----